OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/06-Testing_for_LDAP_Injection.md

 - Gather unauthorized informations
 - Add or modify Objects inside LDAP tree structure.

+## Test Objectives

+- Identify LDAP injection points.
+- Assess the severity of the injection.

 ## How to Test

 ### Example 1: Search Filters